 \section{The Algorithm}

 The following sections explain the algorithm used in our technique.
 The workflow is divided in three main parts.
-In the first part, which happens during a pre-processing phase, we categorize the different kinds of point sequences that can be used as input and approach them in different ways according to the category.
+In the first, which occurs during a pre-processing phase, we categorize the different kinds of point sequences that can be used as input, and approach them in different ways accordingly.
 We extract all the necessary data needed to feed the graphics pipeline from this point sequence and move on.
-In the second part, inside the GPU we create the geometry that will be rendered.
+In the second part, we create the geometry that will be rendered inside the GPU.
 In the third part, we then transform the created geometry to a generalized cylinder in world coordinates.
 We describe these three parts thoroughly in the following sections.

 \subsection{Preparing Data for Rendering}

 \subsubsection{Defining the 3D tubes from Point Sequences} 3D tubes are considered generalized cylinders with a constant section area.
 They are guided by a given curve as its path in 3D space.
 Our algorithm creates a geometry that reconstructs these generalized cylinders.
 In order to create the geometry, it is necessary to obtain the sequence of points that define the path.
 As the points are sequential, we can assume that each point is connected to its neighbors by a straight line segment.
 Therefore, each point shall have a numerical derivative.
 However, not every point sequence is a curve representing the actual tube (Blue line in Figure 2).
-There is still a bad case when the point sequence is a mere path that a smooth cylinder should touch.
-In such situation, we transform the sparse points defining a mere path .
-We enhance the point sequence precision by smoothly interpolating with Catmull-Rom splines \cite{catmull74} so the point sequence defines more precisely the central line of the cylinder, as we show in Figure 2.
+There is still a problem when the point sequence is a mere path that a smooth cylinder should touch.
+In such situations, we transform the sparse points defining a mere path .
+We enhance the point sequence precision by smoothly interpolating with Catmull-Rom splines \cite{catmull74} so that the point sequence more precisely defines the central line of the cylinder, as we show in Figure 2.
 The interpolation increment factor required by the spline decides how many points are going to be generated.

 \begin{figure}[htb]